Boston University Academy

-BUA's student body is drawn from 55 communities: 52% come from public schools, 39% from independent schools, 7% from parochial schools and 2% are from home-school or international schools; 57% are students of color and 47% of students come from multilingual households (representing 26 languages).
-BUA provides need-based tuition assistance to approximately 31% of the students as of the 2019–2020 academic year.
+BUA's student body is drawn from over 51 communities: 33% come from public schools, 61% from independent schools, 5% from parochial schools and 1% are from home-school or international schools; 53% are students of color and 37% of students come from multilingual households (representing 30 languages).
+BUA provides need-based tuition assistance to approximately 29% of the students as of the 2024–2025 academic year.

 Accreditation

-The academy is accredited by the New England Association of Schools and Colleges and is a member of both the Secondary School Admission Test Board and the Association of Independent Schools of New England.
+The academy is accredited by the New England Association of Schools and Colleges and is a member of the Association of Independent Schools of New England.

 History

-Boston University Academy was proposed and founded in 1993 by Peter Schweich, then the vice president of Boston University, and authorized by John Silber, then the president of Boston University.
+Boston University Academy was proposed and founded in 1993 by Peter Schweich, then the vice president for publications of Boston University, and authorized by John Silber, then the president of Boston University.
 Peter Schweich was its first headmaster, and served in that role until 1999, when he was succeeded by interim head of school Dr. Jennifer Bond Hickman.
 Dr. James Tracy replaced Hickman and served until the spring of 2006, when he was replaced by Dr. James Berkman.
 On August 21, 2014, Berkman announced that he would retire after the 2014–2015 academic year.
 On November 14, 2014, Provost Jean Morrison announced the appointment of Dr. Ari Betof to replace Berkman effective July 1, 2015.
 In July 2018, Boston University announced the removal of Dr. Betof following an allegation of sexual misconduct involving a Boston University undergraduate student.
 Following his departure, Dr. Rosemary White was appointed interim head of school.
 Dr. White served as interim head of school until Christos J. Kolovos began his tenure in the summer of 2020.

 When Boston University Academy was founded, it covered grades 9–12; an 8th grade of approximately 20 students was added in 1999.
 The 8th grade was dropped in 2005.

 On October 26, 2021, teacher Jennifer Formichelli was struck by a bus and killed.